Infinite Time Recognizability from Random Oracles and the Recognizable Jump Operator

 \section{Introduction}

-It is well-known (see e.g. \cite{BL}) that, if $x$ is a non-recursive real number, the Turing upper-cone of $x$ is meager.
-Intuitively, randomly chosing in oracle is not likely to increase the chance of solving the problem of computing a certain real fixed in advance.
+It is well-known (see e.g. \cite{BL} or Proposition 2.3 of \cite{Lo}) that, if $x$ is a non-recursive real number, the Turing upper-cone of $x$ is meager.
+Intuitively, randomly choosing an oracle is not likely to increase the chance of solving the problem of computing a certain real fixed in advance.
 In a similar spirit, by a theorem of Sacks (see e.g. \cite{DH}), if a real $x$ is recursive relative to all elements of a set $Y$ of positive Lebesgue measure, $x$ is recursive.
 These statement continue to hold for many machine models of infinitary computations as demonstrated in \cite{CS} (for some it is currently still open, while for others it turns out to be independent of $ZFC$).